 Input Generation 4: Spotify-Based Every Noise at Once (2014-2016).
 I started using Spotify and explored the genre map above in a variety of ways.
 Although there were lots of inputs at this time (like r/listentothis!), the key playlist is The Sound of Everything, which has the "top" song from every genre on that map.

 Input Generation 5: Denver-Based Music (2017).
 At this point, I had listened to about 17,000 songs through Spotify (as shown through the "already listened" playlists here and here).
-At this point, I had mostly been in MaxDiff mode, so I decided to reverse that and go "hyper local" by just listening to music (~5,000 songs) from Colorado (where I lived at the time).
+At this point, I had mostly been in MaxDiff mode, so I decided to reverse that and go "hyper local" by just listening to music (~5,000 songs) from Colorado, my home.

 Input Generation 6: MaxGood + MaxDiff (2018-present).
 In my most recent generation, I tried to maximize both of the rules described above (MaxGood and MaxDiff).
-For MaxGood, I listened to things like Guess that Tune, a playlist with 2000 immediately recognizable songs.
-I also searched for all the "world music" I could, with input playlists like the one below:
+For MaxGood, I listened to things like Guess That Tune, a playlist with 2,000 immediately recognizable songs.
+I also searched for all the so-called world music I could, with input playlists like the one below:

 Input Generation 7: ???
 Unfortunately, I'm now at the end of this generation and not sure what I should listen to next (or, more importantly, my long-term sustainable process for doing so).
 I've already pushed hard for MaxDiff with playlists like The Sound of Everything and all the world music.
 What's next?
 What would an optimal Discover Weekly look like for me?